maya-hope/FINAL-Dockerized-Password-Server-Using-NextCloud-Passman-Nginx-and-MariaDB/README.md

 # Building a Privately Hosted Password Server
 # Configurations For AWS Deployment of a Dockerized NextCloud Application With a MariaDB Database Behind an Nginx Reverse Proxy

-###### This project was completed in collaboration with Cecilia Combemale as part of my 8 week Software DevOps internship at Virtuagym, a Dutch fintess SaaS company.
+###### This project was completed in collaboration with Cecilia Combemale.
 This repository serves as a de-identified record of my work.

 ## Repository Contents
 This repository consists of the following files: